6: Iteration#

 What are loops and why should we care about them?#

-It’s hard to build programs without a concise way to instruct the computer to do repeated actions.
+Loops are especially useful because it’s hard to build programs without a concise way to instruct the computer to do repeated actions.

 Here are some simple examples.
 Try to think of how you might solve these without loops!